 Both these classes were unexpected finds, and I hope to get lucky again this year with something else that works for us in terms of execution, cost, and location.

 Founder Albert Liang hopes to inspire children to “think about the natural, cultural, and built environment around them, so that they can become good designers and users of our environment in the future.”
-We have not attended his Arkidecture workshops, but we’ve heard good reviews from other parents, such as this blogger mom, whom I know personally.
+We have not attended his Arkidecture workshops, but we’ve heard good reviews from other parents, such as this blogger mom.
 Albert also conducts workshops in Mandarin, which some parents appreciate for the language exposure it provides.